Berezinskii--Kosterlitz--Thouless transition in a context-sensitive random language model: Numerical simulations

-In Fig.~\ref{supp_fig_finite-size-scaling_001_002}, we set $T_\mathrm{c} = 0.960$, $\nu = 2.29$, and $\gamma = 2.05$, where $\nu$ and $\gamma$ are taken from Ref.~\cite{Tomita_001}; the critical exponents are different from the one-dimensional long-range Ising model.
+In Fig.~\ref{supp_fig_finite-size-scaling_001_002}, we set $T_\mathrm{c} = 0.960$, $\nu = 2.29$, and $\gamma = 2.05$, where $\nu$ and $\gamma$ are taken from Ref.~\cite{Tomita_001}; the critical exponents are different from those of the one-dimensional long-range Ising model.
 More specifically, the critical exponents depend on the value of $q$.

 In Fig.~\ref{supp_fig_q_dependence_critical_exponents_001_001}, we plot the $q$-dependence of the critical exponents $\nu$ and $\gamma$.